Alejogb1/job-board/blog-data/how-to-do-a-resnet-for-32x32-images.md

 id: "how-to-do-a-resnet-for-32x32-images"
 ---

-alright, so you're tackling resnets with 32x32 images. been there, done that. it's a bit different from the usual imagenet stuff, but totally doable. let's break it down.
+, so you're tackling resnets with 32x32 images. been there, done that. it's a bit different from the usual imagenet stuff, but totally doable. let's break it down.

 first off, the typical resnet architectures, like resnet-50 or resnet-101, are designed for larger images, say, 224x224. these have a pretty deep series of convolutional layers, downsampling and pooling that bring the resolution down. when you try to apply these directly to tiny 32x32 images, you run into issues. you end up with a feature map that's way too small way too soon, and you kinda kill a lot of potentially useful information.